 Applicants for an LLM by Research should normally have a good first degree in law or a related subject from a recognised higher education institution in the UK or overseas.
-Applicants for the MPhil/PhD programme should normally have a good undergraduate and Master's degree in law or in a related subject from a recognised higher education institution in the UK or overseas.
+Applicants for the MPhil/PhD programme should normally have a good undergraduate degree and a minimum Merit (or equivalent) LLM or Master's degree with 65% in the dissertation element.
 Further information about entry requirements for international students.

 Applications can be made on line via www.uea.ac.uk/study/postgraduate/apply.

 For those unable to submit electronically, applications and enquiries should be sent to the following address: